vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Women_</sub><br>
+<sub>_The Light_</sub><br>
-**Surah An-Nisa** (4: 11)
+**Surah An-Nur** (24: 54)

-> Allah commands you regarding your children: the share of the male will be twice that of the female.
-If you leave only two ˹or more˺ females, their share is two-thirds of the estate.
-But if there is only one female, her share will be one-half.
-Each parent is entitled to one-sixth if you leave offspring.
-But if you are childless and your parents are the only heirs, then your mother will receive one-third.
-But if you leave siblings, then your mother will receive one-sixth—after the fulfilment of bequests and debts. ˹Be fair to˺ your parents and children, as you do not ˹fully˺ know who is more beneficial to you. ˹This is˺ an obligation from Allah.
-Surely Allah is All-Knowing, All-Wise.
+> Say, “Obey Allah and obey the Messenger.
+But if you turn away, then he is only responsible for his duty and you are responsible for yours.
+And if you obey him, you will be ˹rightly˺ guided.
+The Messenger’s duty is only to deliver ˹the message˺ clearly.”

-— Shawwal 15, 1445H
+— Shawwal 16, 1445H
 <!-- AYAHADAY:END -->

 <br>